Darius Boyd: Personal life

 Boyd married Kayla Boyd in 2012.

 In 2014, he spent three weeks in a private psychiatric hospital, located in Western Sydney, being treated for depression, after his wife Kayla Boyd temporarily left him.
 He quit the Knights mid-season.
 Boyd left after spending 3 weeks there.

 In 2017, Kayla Boyd had a miscarriage before falling pregnant four months later and terminating that pregnancy because she "wasn't ready".

-The Boyd’s first daughter was born on September 26, 2015.
+The Boyds' first daughter was born on September 26, 2015.
 Second daughter was born on September 28, 2019.
 Their third daughter was born March 15, 2021.

 Boyd featured on the third season of the Seven Network's reality quasi-military training television programme SAS Australia: Who Dares Wins, which premiered on 21 February 2022.